usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned/SeikenDensetsu2.md

 --> Example: left most AND right most<br/>

 ### ACTION:
---> learn: non-turn-based action system with Multiple Unit Members as a Team<br/>
+--> TO-DO: learn: non-turn-based action system with Multiple Unit Members as a Team<br/>
 --> where: Unit Members CAN be Computer and/or Human<br/>
 --> with 2-D side-scrolling platformer, select Unit Members become stuck in position<br/>
 --> Example: Front Mission: Gun Hazard<br/>